Two US jet bombers have flown over South Korea in a show of force and solidarity after North Korea's nuclear test last week.

 He said the US would work with China, North Korea's major diplomatic ally, to close loopholes in existing resolutions, which were tightened with China's backing in March.

-"China has been very clear that it understands the need for a new UN Security Council resolution in response to the latest North Korean nuclear test," Kim said.
+"China has been very clear that they understand the need for a new UN Security Council resolution in response to the latest North Korean nuclear test," Kim said.

 However, China and Russia, which strongly oppose a recent decision by the US and South Korea to deploy an advanced anti-missile system in the South to counter the North's missile threat, have shown reluctance to back further sanctions.